-These days, cannabis products are all over, from the grocery store to ecommerce sites.
+These days, cannabis products are all over, from grocery stores to e-commerce sites.
 It’s not surprising that some research predicts the CBD industry in the US could pass $20 billion by 2024.
 While it’s easy to find a variety of CBD products, this wide selection of offerings means that each cannabis brand needs to work very hard to distinguish itself.
-It’s all too easy for a customer to confuse the brand of CBD gummies they bought with the brand of tea they purchased, or the rub-on cream they got for joint pain.
+It’s all too easy for a customer to confuse the brand of CBD gummies they bought with the brand of tea they purchased or the rub-on cream they got for joint pain.
 Here are some tips to help your brand stand out:

 Digital Branding is Everything

-With an increase in customers shopping online in general, and the easier availability of CBD products there, digital branding is the key to product differentiation in the cannabis field.
-Everything is important, from the brand colors and logo you choose, to the personality conveyed by your product descriptions, website copy, and social media posts.
+With an increase in customers shopping online and the easier availability of CBD products there, digital branding is the key to product differentiation in the cannabis field.
+Everything is important, from the brand colors and logo you choose to the personality conveyed by your product descriptions, website copy, and social media posts.

 Social Media Marketing is Different for Cannabis Brands